-If you haven’t already heard the news…I’m pregnant!
+If you haven’t already heard the news…I’m pregnant with Baby Brown #2!

 It took a few months and I would be lying if I said I wasn’t sad and frustrated.
 I feel guilty saying that.
 I know there are women out there who try and try and never get pregnant.
 Or it takes them years before they can successfully conceive.
 And here I am complaining about 3 months.
 But those 3 months were torture.
 I had just lost a baby, and every week I was thinking “I would be 8 weeks along by now”, “I would be 12 weeks along by now”, “We would have announced by now”, “I would be showing by now”.
 I wanted to be pregnant so badly.
 And the first 2 had happened so quickly, I assumed this one would be quick too.
 And when it wasn’t…I was sad.
 It was a sad few months.

 But my husband and I are blessed with fertility.
 I know that.
 I know how lucky we are.
 I don’t take that for granted.
-And every month we got back on the horse, prayed for our future baby, and had hope that I would be pregnant again soon.
+And every month we got back on the horse, prayed for our future baby Brown, and had hope that I would be pregnant again soon.

 But I didn’t want to go through that again.
 No early detection tests for me.
 I waited until I was actually late, and then even waited a few days more.
 On Thanksgiving I was 5 days late with no blood in sight and so I decided to take a test.
 We went to the Starbucks near our house for breakfast, it’s inside a Safeway so after we ordered I went and grabbed tests and took them in the bathroom.